andersonchau/it_learning_notes/study Notes.md

-# IT Learning Notes
+# IT/Software Engineering/Programming/Web Development notes

-# Web Development and Others
+## Web Development and Others

 ### Redirect (HTTP 302)
 - Backend tell frontend to go to another URL by http 302